CCCMcluster/CCCM-IM-handbook/part1/communication.md

 * **Keep your hands free to move.** Not verbal expression can help the audience relate to the message and can help emphasise key messages.

-* **Tell a story to drive home your message** Conveying your message through anarrative is a powerful way to introduce your audience with your key points, for them to engage with the topic and to remember it.
+* **Tell a story to drive home your message** Conveying your message through a narrative is a powerful way to introduce your audience with your key points, for them to engage with the topic and to remember it.

-* **Use photos and drawings on slides.** Photos can help bring an emotive human elememnt into otherwise abstract messages.
-Effective visuals can commuicate concepts that would be much harder to explain throughwritten or spoken word alone.
+* **Use photos and drawings on slides.** Photos can help bring an emotive human element into otherwise abstract messages.
+Effective visuals can communicate concepts that would be much harder to explain through written or spoken word alone.

 * **Face your audience, not your slides.** You are trying to convince, your audience, not the slides.